How to Build a Field Service App [The Ultimate Guide]

 To sum it up, the benefits of FMS can be visualized in a short formula:

-An increase in efficiency is gained as you introduce dynamic scheduling, online communication between “field” and office, and reduce the amount of routine manual tasks with automation.
+- An increase in efficiency is gained as you introduce dynamic scheduling, online communication between “field” and office employees, and reduce the amount of routine manual tasks with automation.

-Costs can be drastically reduced when you start tracking fuel consumption and optimize routing.
+- Costs can be drastically reduced when you start tracking fuel consumption and optimizing routing.

 When selecting between a ready-made application and custom mobile field service app development take into account your needs like feature scope, business processes specifics, integrations, and ownership.